To strengthen connections within our own community and through the world community by:

 Since its inception the Longmont Sister Cities Association has sponsored an annual student exchange.
 The exchange brings students from Japan and Mexico to Longmont for a 10-day visit.
 In turn, students from Longmont participate in a similar 10-day visit to Japan or Mexico.

-All middle and high school students are welcome to submit an application for the Student Exchange Program.
+Students currently enrolled in 8th – 11 grade are encouraged to apply.
 Following a series of interviews, selected students will be invited to participate in the Student Exchange Program.

 Students accepted into the exchange program are expected to participate in fund raising activities.This allows them to earn money for their trip to Japan or Mexico and helps the students to work togather as a team.

 Adults also have an opportunity to participate in the Sister Cities Exchange Program.
 Just like the students, adults living in the Longmont area are encouraged to submit an application to serve as a chaperone.
 Following a series of interviews and background checks, chaparones are selected to oversee the student exchange, assist with fund raising activities and accompany the students to Japan or Mexico.

 A Board of Directors governs the Longmont Sister Cities Association.
 The Board is comprised of 25 members who volunteer their time to the organization.